rxweb/RxWebCore.Docs/Docs/security/user-claims.md

 The Jwt web token is generated with the help of the claims which are issued.
 It is generated using the WriteToken method of `IJwtTokenProvider` of RxWeb.Core.Security namespace.
 Based upon the claims passed the web token will be generated and based upon them the Web API will be accessed.

 ## Claim Types
 `System.Security.Claims` provides a wide range of claims that return claim of a specific type.
-For detailed information about the UserClaims Please visit <a href="https://docs.microsoft.com/en-us/dotnet/api/system.identitymodel.claims.claimtypes?view=netframework-4.8">ClaimTypes</a>.
+For detailed information about the UserClaims Please visit <a class="redirect-link" href="https://docs.microsoft.com/en-us/dotnet/api/system.identitymodel.claims.claimtypes?view=netframework-4.8">ClaimTypes</a>.
 Some of them are listed below:

 ### Name Identifier
 It is used to set claim which retrives the name of the entity based upon the required URL.